AKGIIITH/NER_CRF_Hindi/README.md

     For more Information: https://www.youtube.com/watch?v=6b3DmE2jYzg

-### For Tokenizing We used prebuilt model from iNLTK, but can be done using Regex and Python,(Sample Code provided for English)
+### For Tokenizing We used python and wrote code but have punctuation issues which is needed to be fixed

 Source of NER Data: "ai4bharat/naamapadam" from HuggingFace Source of POS Data: Hugging Face